 This rule is designed to address the unique issues raised by the difficulties in locating, retrieving and providing discovery of electronically stored information.
 Information that is from sources that are reasonably accessible is subject to discovery without intervention of the court, subject to the limitations generally applicable to discovery under the state's existing discovery rules.
-Discovery of electronically stored information that is from sources that are reasonably accessible is also subject to the limitation imposed by this rule, which balances the likely benefit of the information against the burden of its production.
+Discovery of electronically stored information that is from sources that are reasonably accessible is also subject to the limitation imposed by subsection (e) of this rule.

-Discovery of electronically stored information that is from sources that are not reasonably accessible is required, over objection, only upon a showing of good cause.
-In determining whether good cause for production exists, the court should consider the limitations of subsection (e) that balance the expense and potential benefits of discovery.
+Discovery of electronically stored information that is from sources that are not reasonably accessible is required, over objection, only upon a showing pursuant to subsection (c).
 The decision whether to require the responding party to search for and produce information that is from sources that are not reasonably accessible depends not only on the burden and expense of doing so but also on whether the burden and expense can be justified in the circumstances of one case.
-Appropriate considerations may include: (1) the specificity of the discovery request; (2) the quantity of information available from other and more easily accessed sources; (3) the failure to produce relevant information that seems likely to have existed but is no longer available from more easily accessed sources; (4) the likelihood of finding relevant responsive information that cannot be obtained from other, more easily accessed sources; (5) predictions as to the importance and usefulness of the further information; and (6) a party's willingness to voluntarily bear the cost of production.
-If the court finds good cause for production, the court may allocate to the requesting party the expense, in whole or in part, of production.
+Appropriate considerations may include: (1) the specificity of the discovery request; (2) the quantity of information available from other and more easily accessed sources; (3) the failure to produce relevant information that seems likely to have existed but is no longer available from more easily accessed sources; (4) the likelihood of finding relevant responsive information that cannot be obtained from other, more easily accessed sources; (5) predictions as to the importance and usefulness of the further information; and (6) a party's willingness to voluntarily bear the cost of discovery.
+If the court orders discovery, the court may allocate to the requesting party the expense, in whole or in part, of discovery.

-Under this rule, a responding party should produce electronically stored information that is relevant, not privileged and reasonably accessible.
-The responding party must also identify, by category or type, the sources containing potentially responsive information that it is neither searching nor producing which it contends are not reasonably accessible.
+Under this rule, a responding party should permit discovery of electronically stored information that is relevant, not privileged and reasonably accessible.
+The responding party must also identify, by category or type, the sources containing potentially responsive information that the responding party is neither searching nor permitting discovery of on the ground it is not reasonably accessible.
 The identification should, to the extent possible, provide enough detail to enable the requesting party to evaluate the burden and expense of providing discovery and the likelihood of finding responsive information from the identified sources.